 Provident will acquire all outstanding shares of SB One in exchange for common shares of Provident, the news release said.
 The exchange ratio will be fixed at 1.357 Provident shares for each share of SB One, resulting in an aggregate transaction value of roughly $208.9 million, based on Provident’s closing stock price on March 11.

 The transaction consideration is presently valued at $22.09 per share for SB One shareholders.

-“Provident and SB One are two healthy and vibrant financial institutions who will be even stronger as one,” said Edward J. Leppert, boar chairman of SB One.
-“This merger makes strategic, cultural, and fiscal sense.
+“Provident and SB One are two healthy and vibrant financial institutions who will be even stronger as one,” said Edward J. Leppert, board chairman of SB One.
+“This merger makes strategic, cultural and fiscal sense.
 We could not be happier about becoming part of the Provident family and look forward to the many benefits this union will have for our customers, employees, and shareholders.”